Reuh/candran/README.md

     -- stuff
 end
 ```
-If an argument isn't provided or ```nil``` when the function is called, it will be automatically set to a default value.
+If an argument isn't provided or set to ```nil``` when the function is called, it will automatically be set to its default value.

 It is equivalent to doing ```if arg == nil then arg = default end``` for each argument at the start of the function.

-The default values can be complete Lua expressions, and will be evaluated each time the function is run.
+The default values can be any Lua expression, which will be evaluated in the function's scope each time the default value end up being used.

 ##### Short anonymous function declaration
 ```lua